fan-ziqi/rl_sar/README.md

 1. Create a model package named `<ROBOT>_description` in the `rl_sar/src/robots` directory.
 Place the robot's URDF file in the `rl_sar/src/robots/<ROBOT>_description/urdf` directory and name it `<ROBOT>.urdf`.
 Additionally, create a joint configuration file with the namespace `<ROBOT>_gazebo` in the `rl_sar/src/robots/<ROBOT>_description/config` directory.
 2. Place the trained RL model files in the `rl_sar/src/rl_sar/models/<ROBOT>` directory.
 3. In the `rl_sar/src/rl_sar/models/<ROBOT>` directory, create a `config.yaml` file, and modify its parameters based on the `rl_sar/src/rl_sar/models/a1_isaacgym/config.yaml` file.
+4. Modify the `forward()` function in the code as needed to adapt to different models.
-4. If you need to run simulations, modify the launch files as needed by referring to those in the `rl_sar/src/rl_sar/launch` directory.
+5. If you need to run simulations, modify the launch files as needed by referring to those in the `rl_sar/src/rl_sar/launch` directory.
-5. If you need to run on the physical robot, modify the file `rl_sar/src/rl_sar/src/rl_real_a1.cpp` as needed.
+6. If you need to run on the physical robot, modify the file `rl_sar/src/rl_sar/src/rl_real_a1.cpp` as needed.

 ## Reference